Home » Appraisal » Licensing » Vermont » Requirements

 How long does it take to become an appraiser in Vermont?

-The first step—becoming a Trainee Appraiser—can be completed in as little as a few weeks.
+The first step—becoming a Trainee Appraiser—can be completed in as little as a few weeks or a couple of months.
 The full process to become a Licensed Residential, Certified Residential, or Certified General Appraiser can be completed in a little over 6 months, 12 months, or 18 months, respectively.

 How much do Trainee Appraisers make?